-If your company is approaching insolvency, you may be wondering if voluntary liquidation is a possibility.
-Perhaps if you do not act quickly a secured or unsecured creditor could take the future of the company out of your control, at the same time exposing you and other directors to accusations of wrongful trading?
+If your company is facing insolvency, you may be wondering if voluntary liquidation is a possibility.
+Be aware that if you do not act quickly a secured or unsecured creditor could take the future of the company out of your control by petitioning for the compulsory winding up of your business.

 Let us examine your options as a director if you are thinking of liquidating your company voluntarily.